Key Stage 3

 - Comedy: Students will explore what creates comedy- focusing upon situations and characters.

-Parental advice - Students are encouraged to complement their learning and experience of theatre, by getting involved in extra curricula trip and activities, such as the school production, Year 7 and 8 Drama Club, and the Pantomime Trip.
+Parental advice - Students are encouraged to complement their learning and experience of theatre, by getting involved in extra curricula trips and activities, such as the school production, Year 7 and 8 Drama Club, and the Pantomime Trip.
 Success is celebrated with monthly ‘Drama Star of the Month Awards.’